docker/app/README.md

-  ls          List the installations and their last known installation result pull        Pull an application package from a registry push        Push an application package to a registry render      Render the Compose file for an Application Package rm          Remove an application upgrade     Upgrade an installed application validate    Checks the rendered application is syntactically correct
+  ls          List the installations and their last known installation result pull        Pull an application package from a registry push        Push an application package to a registry rm          Remove an application upgrade     Upgrade an installed application validate    Checks the rendered application is syntactically correct